 Best Hostel in Denver – Ember Hostel

 If you’re looking for a budget backpacker for your trip to Denver, Ember Hostel is your answer!
-This accommodation is centrally located and offers loads of perks.
+This hostel with a hot tub is centrally located and offers loads of perks.
 From complimentary coffee and tea to free jacuzzi use and free on-site parking, this is a great place to base your vacation!

 Best Airbnb in Denver – One bedroom loft in a walking distance to EVERYTHING